 String Theory is an exciting new Celtic folk band in the D/FW area that specializes in high energy Irish trad tunes and songs.
 Ranked in the top 4 Best Irish Bands in Texas by the Dallas Observer in 2016, the band features Celtic finger style guitarist and music professor Jesse Ramirez, D/FW fiddle legend Linda Relph, national award winning Irish fiddler Nathan Kennedy, Bill Zauner on upright bass, and Matt Cook on bodhran, octave mandolin, and vocals.
 The band premiered in 2015 with performances at The Celt and Trinity Hall and has since had over 50 shows between those two pubs.
 The have also performed in many other venues, festivals, retreats, and weddings including: The O’Flaherty Retreat, The McKinney Music Festival, a Featured performer at North Texas Irish Festival and Irishfest Atlanta.
 The band released their inaugural CD in November 2016, self titled.

-Traidisiun is a recently formed, young greengrass band.
+The Tradition is a D/FW greengrass band.
 Their music is an eclectic mix of traditional Irish and Scottish tunes, bluegrass, folk music, and a few Appalachian influenced tunes.
 Band members include Kade Brummet, Ana Skrnich, Caleb Woolverton, and Ben Woolverton.

-The band although just recently assembled has already booked the top 5 folk festivals in North Texas (NTIF, Sherman Celtic Festival, McKinney CELTic Festival, Texas Scottish Festival, and Allen Arts Festival), and has been confirmed as a monthly weekend performer at The Celt Pub as well as a number of private events.
+The band although only a year old, has already booked the top 5 folk festivals in North Texas (NTIF, Sherman Celtic Festival, McKinney CELTic Festival, Texas Scottish Festival, and Allen Arts Festival), and has been confirmed as a monthly weekend performer at The Celt Pub as well as a number of private events.
 Stan Penn, owner of the Celt Pub called them one of the most exciting new young bands he has seen.

 The band plays a mixture of instrumental numbers along with wonderful folk and celtic songs performed by lead singer Ana Sknirch and Ben Woolverton.
 Their harmonies are breathtaking as is their instrumental skill.